This article describes a short term, day trading strategy for trading hammers and hammer reversal signals.

 This can be interpreted as follows:

-- High values indicate a dominance of bearish reversal hammers
+- High values indicate a cluster of bearish reversals

-- Low values indicate a dominance of bullish reversal hammers
+- Low values indicate a cluster of bullish reversals

 The greater the absolute value of the accumulator line, the more extreme the market position is considered to be.
 The direction and steepness of the slope is a measure of momentum.

 When trading on hammer signals the accumulator can be useful.
 It gives an idea of trend strength and the likelihood that a hammer will actually result in a reversal or be a fake signal.
-Extreme values in the accumulator suggest that more of the hammer signals have been fake and have not preceded a reversal on the scale being examined.
+Extreme valuessuggest that more of the hammer signals have been fake and have not preceded a reversal on the scale being examined.
 It also suggests that the market is reaching a “more unbalanced” position in being either overbought or oversold.

 For examples see the figures above.
 Figure 5 shows the raw accumulator (summation of hammer signals).
 Figure 6 shows the smoothed line.
 Smoothing is used to filter and reduce noisy signals.

-When trading price action, the accumulator signal is helpful to get a “perspective” on market direction and how it is changing beyond that given by an individual hammer signal.
-However the accumulator gives a different perspective because it works entirely on hammer formations and is independent of classic trend signal and oscillators.
+This is helpful to get a “perspective” on market direction and how it is changing beyond that given by an individual hammer signal.

 Example 1: Dealing with fake hammers on breakout events